Why are (almost) all the protostellar outflows aligned in Serpens Main?: Introduction

 Jet material ejected from protostellar systems may contain sufficient momentum to reach distances comparable to the entire cloud, giving rise to spectacular ``parsec-scale'' outflows \citep{Eisloffel97, reipurth97}.
 As some protostellar outflows traverse molecular cloud core scales ($\sim$1-2\,pc) in less than the cloud life time, they provide an important feedback mechanism that may act to limit the ability of a cloud to form new stars \citep{Hansen12,Plunkett15}.
 Indeed, molecular clouds are known to form stars at a relatively low conversion efficiency \citep{Evans09,Federrath12}.

 Previous searches for correlated protostellar spin axis alignments have had mixed results.
 For instance, the UWISH2 survey \citep{froebrich16} of Cassiopeia/Auriga and Cygnus X \citep{makin18} identified a large number of protostellar outflows and found uncorrelated outflow position angles (PAs) on $\gtrsim$10 pc scales. \citet{baug20} found no alignment in protoclusters in H II regions using ALMA.
-More recently, using JWST-NIRCam data, \citet{reiter22} also found random orientations of protostellar outflows in NGC 3324 over a field almost 5 pc wide. \citet{Hull13} did not find evidence for alignment of the magnetic field and outflow axes in protostars.
+More recently, using JWST-NIRCam data, \citet{reiter22} also found random orientations of protostellar outflows in NGC 3324 over a field almost 5 pc wide. \citet{Healy23} found no unambiguous signatures of spin alignment in 15 clusters aged 10–100 Myr, using a cluster-wide spatial analysis. \citet{Hull13} did not find evidence for alignment of the magnetic field and outflow axes in protostars.
 However, \citet{xu22} found that outflow orientations in nearby low mass star forming regions are significantly aligned with dust polarization vectors at 335 GHz measured by {\it Planck} on size scales $>$ 0.5 pc.
 Further, the individual outflows are well-aligned with their immediate neighbors on these scales.
 As predicted by models \citep{Misugi23}, \citet{kong19} found evidence of alignment in CO outflows perpendicular to the parent filament.
 Thus, there is some prior evidence for coherence on core (or filament) size scales that is not found on molecular cloud scales.
 However, \cite{Hull17} studied a wide range of scales in a single Serpens protostar and did not find that the protostellar structure was aligned with a strong magnetic field.